addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 ------------------------
 Use the following awscli command to launch an Instance and attach to the **'private'** Subnet.

 Note: The **private** Subnet is implicitly associated with the main Route Table, which does NOT have a Route to the Internet Gateway.

-Note: Notice that we're adding both instances to the same security group
+Also, notice that we're adding both instances to the same security group

 **If you are using a different Key Pair, then replace 'acpkey1' with your '<key-pair-name>'**.